PKTINOS/PKod/README.md

  - j  Take input of a char, set it as value
  - +  Add 1 to value
  - \- Remove 1 from value
+ - !
+Sleep thread for value * 1000
+ - z# Jump back to the start if value isnt #
 ## Example code
 ##### Print all letters from a to z